maltezfaria/DataFlowTasks.jl/README.md

 ## Basic Usage

-The use of `DataFlowTask`s is intended to be as similar to Julia native `Task`s as possible.
+`DataFlowTasks.jl` allows decomposing a program into tasks, that are meant to be used in a very similar way to Julia native `Task`s.
 The API implements three macros :

 - `@dspawn`
 - `@dtask`
 - `@dasync`

-which behave like their `Base` counterparts, except they need additional annotations to specify access modes.
-This is done with the three macros :
+which behave like their `Base` counterparts, except they take additional annotations that declare how each task affects the data it accesses:

-* `@R`
+- read-only: `@R` or `@READ`
-* `@W`
+- write-only: `@W` or `@WRITE`
-* `@RW`
+- read-write: `@RW` or `@READWRITE`

-where, in a function argument or at the beginning of a task block, `@R(A)` implies that A will be in read mode in the function/block.
+Anywhere in the task body, a `@R(A)` annotation for example implies that `A` will be accessed in read-only mode by the task.

 Let's look at a simple example: